pikvm/pikvm/pages/Community_FAQ.md

 ### Do I need a power splitter?
 Why do I need one?
 - Yes for RPi4, No for Zerow
 - Yes, otherwise you could back power the pi and or the target
-- You can get a Y cable from amazon and mod one of the leads - Please see getting start guide
+- You can get a Y cable from amazon and mod one of the leads - Please see getting started guide
 - You can get a power splitter board from Tindi or PiShop (Links provided below)
 - If you have the v3 HAT - This is built in